jensjeflensje/api-docs/content/bingomc.md

 To elaborate on these stats:
 - Total players is the total amount of players on the network
-- Playing players is the total amount of players playing a multiplayer game
+- Playing players is the total amount of players that are ingame
-- Waiting servers is the amount of servers that are ready to accept players for a new multiplayer game
+- Waiting servers is the amount of servers that are ready to accept players for new games
-- Running servers is the amount of multiplayer servers/games that are currently running (playing)
+- Running servers is the amount of servers/games that are currently running (playing)